 The previous records of 1.66m were held by Two former FEU Girls Aprilen Laudencia set in 2012, and Anjelica Janda set in 2014.
 Also sharing the old record was Cherry Mae Banato the palaro record holder and current champion set at the 2016 Palaro.

 The Performance places Mosqueda 6th on the Philippines’ All-Time list for Women’s High Jump.
-The National Record is held by Narcisca Atienza at 1.81m.
+Narcisca Atienza at holds the National Record at 1.81m.

 Share this Article